kodgen/nodegitmon/README.md

 If there are several web sites need to display in a web server, nodegitmon could replace web site periodically.

->    nodegitmon can be used to demo large of different web sites schedulely.
+>    nodegitmon can be used to demo large of different web sites on schedule.
 >    For example, If you want to display web site "A" 10 minutes then show web site "B" 3 minutes, finally, web site "C" render 30 minutes, nodegitmon would be the choice.

 It can completely change web content by checking out git branches.